 Test-optional simply means SAT and/or ACT scores are not required for students applying for full-time undergraduate admission.
-First-year students who do not submit standardized test scores are required to submit an additional teacher recommendation and/or personal essay.

 Our goal is to ensure that the Jesuit education offered at Loyola is accessible to all high-achieving, motivated students entering college today, regardless of how they may have performed on one standardized test.